-The Food Partnership has opened a community kitchen and cookery school where people can cook, learn new skills and enjoy food together.
+The Food Partnership runs a cookery school where everyone can cook, learn new skills and enjoy food together.

-Find out more about the kitchen in the short video below or in our recent blogs.
+Find out more about the kitchen in the short video below:

 Use our space